hp-8/Oh-studio/README.md

 ## Connect with Me

 I'm excited to showcase my development skills through this app, and I'm open to discussing the technical aspects, challenges, and decisions that went into building it.
-Feel free to reach out to me at developer@example.com to chat about all things frontend, React, and app development.
+Feel free to reach out to me at patadiaharsh.8@gmail.com to chat about all things frontend, React, and app development.

-Thank you for exploring the Company Product Showcase App.
+Thank you for exploring the Company Services Showcase App.
 Your support and interest mean a lot to me as a developer on a continuous journey of growth and learning. 🙌